freeskylier/lier/En-Contributing.md

 # Contributing

-(run in give mode, sponsor a cloud proxy, give feedback, ask or answer questions in the forums, translate documentation, submit patches, bug reports, and feature requests, sponsor development of a feature or bugfix)

 You can make a difference simply by running Lantern.
 Every additional user on the network ...

+Other ways to contribute:

 ## Sponsoring

 - sponsor a cloud proxy
 - sponsor development of a feature or bugfix
+- (XXX provide flattr button here?)

+## Feedback

+- give feedback publicly in user forums or privately through Lantern itself
+- ask or answer questions in the forums
+- submit bug report or feature request in the issue tracker

+## Translations

+- (info on contributing translations here)

 ## Documentation

-(info on contributing to the docs here)
+- (info on contributing to documentation here)

-## Translations

-(info on contributing translations here)

 ## Code

-(info on contributing code here)
+- (info on contributing code here)